ryouze/py-template/README.md

 pytest -v
 ```

+> [!NOTE]
-**Note:** Installing the dev dependencies using pip is not supported due to syntax differences in the `pyproject.toml` file.
+> Installing the dev dependencies using pip is not supported due to syntax differences in the `pyproject.toml` file.
 However, if you insist on using pip, you can manually install the packages listed under `[tool.poetry.group.dev.dependencies]`.

 ## Credits